JOURNAL OF A COFFIN DODGER CHAPTER A

 Adrian shook his head before continuing.

-'So, what?
+'So what?
 Charley then buggers off across the ditch before a coroner pokes his nose into asylum business?'

-Adrian chortled.
+Adrian whistled.

-'Smart thinking.
-New Zealanders might want to know where young Charley's fetched up, eh?'
+'So if the cops don't pick him up, New Zealanders might want to know where young Charley's fetched up, eh?'

 Chris nodded.

-I shifted my gaze towards an insect wriggling in a dusty window web as Adrian lowered his voice.
+I shifted my gaze towards an insect wriggling in a web in a dusty corner of the window as Adrian lowered his voice.

 'Speaking of friends of Dorothy,' he said, 'you know we have a fairy rostered to this ward, right?'

-Chris lowered his voice as he replied.
+Chris had an edge of menace in his voice as he replied.

 The insect ceased moving as the spider stopped beside it.